What is GDPR?

 - Data Pseudonymization: We associate unique pseudo tokens for key personal identifiers like email, name and contact information so that there is no direct association with any personal information.

 - Data Encryption: As an alternative to data psedonymization, we encrypt all the personal information.
-Encryption also helps in unfortunate situations like data breach or hacks and cannot be used to re-identify a person.
+Moreover, encryption also helps in unfortunate situations like data breach or hacks and we cannot use that to re-identify a person.

 - Data Export: Our customers’ users can request an export of all data related to them.
 We notify customers about such requests and extract the required information securely.